thispagecannotbefound/SilexPhpDi/README.md

 - `useAutowiring`: Enable or disable the use of autowiring to guess injections.
 - `writeProxiesToFile`: If true, write the proxies to disk to improve performances.
 - `proxyDirectory`: Directory where to write the proxies.
+- `silexAliases`: Add aliases for common Silex services. (see below)
+- `injectOnControllers`: Fulfill controller dependencies after it has been resolved. (see below)

-The last option, `silexAliases`, adds aliases for some common Silex service providers, for example:
+Regarding `silexAliases`: this adds aliases for some common Silex service providers, for example:

 	return array (
 		'Doctrine\DBAL\Connection' => \DI\link('db'),
 	);

 This means that when your class requests a `Doctrine\DBAL\Connection` injection, it will get the same value as when requesting `$app['db']`, which is the default defined in Silex's `DoctrineServiceProvider`.

+Regarding `injectOnControllers`: [TODO]

 If you need to access the Container Builder directly, you can do so through `$app['di.builder']`.